samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Just like last week, run an Easy-Moderate 50 minutes at RPE6 pace and include
+> Just like last week, run an Easy-Moderate 50min at RPE6 pace and include
 > 6x20-second relaxed sprints at RPE10 with 40 seconds of rest after each one.